wqone900516/oas-raml-converter-service/README.md

 **multipart-form with zipFile**

-Header _zip-root-file_: must be present with the relative path to the root file
+Query param _zip-root-file_ must be present with the relative path to the root file

 Having a zip _raml.zip_: